munas-git/BankCampaign-Propensity/README.md

 **2. Optimise Campaign Strategy**

 - Limit contact attempts to a maximum of 3 per client to avoid diminishing returns and potential customer fatigue.
-- Schedule campaigns to peak in May or other high-performing months identified in the analysis.
+- Schedule campaigns to peak in May, July, or August as they result in the highest percentage of conversions of top leads.
 - Favour cellular over telephone outreach for higher engagement.

 **3. Personalise Messaging**